Wiz-IO/platform-sam-lora/README.md

 * It is very beta version - **may be bugs yet**

-# do not install yet
+# Do not install yet...

 ![sam](https://raw.githubusercontent.com/Wiz-IO/LIB/master/images/sam.png)